 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience flu-like symptoms, lack of appetite, dyspepsia, osteodynia, arthralgia, back pain, insomnia, rhinitis, rhinorrhea, or pharyngitis.
-Have patient report immediately to prescriber signs of infection, signs of renal impairment, angina, tachycardia, dyspnea, excessive weight gain, edema of extremities, severe dizziness, syncope, considerable headache, significant nausea, intolerable diarrhea, ecchymosis, hemorrhaging, severe asthenia, paresthesia, injection site irritation, depression, myalgia, or muscle cramps (HCAHPS).
+• Patient may experience flu-like symptoms, lack of appetite, abdominal pain, bone pain, joint pain, back pain, insomnia, rhinitis, rhinorrhea, or pharyngitis.
+Have patient report immediately to prescriber signs of a severe pulmonary disorder (lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse), signs of infection, signs of kidney problems (urinary retention, blood in urine, change in amount of urine passed, or weight gain), angina, tachycardia, shortness of breath, excessive weight gain, swelling of arms or legs, severe dizziness, passing out, severe headache, severe nausea, vomiting, severe diarrhea, bruising, bleeding, loss of strength and energy, burning or numbness feeling, injection site irritation, depression, muscle pain, or muscle cramps (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.